Glen & Stephen Thistlewood

 Fenton Light Amethyst Carnival Glass

-Fenton introduced this wonderful Light Amethyst Contemporary Carnival Glass as a Limited Edition offer in 1991 - colour code " DT ".
+Fenton introduced this wonderful Light Amethyst Revival Carnival Glass as a Limited Edition offer in 1991 - colour code " DT ".
 The company said that it was the first time they had made this light amethyst colour since their production of original Classic Carnival.

 The Fenton catalogue images are shown courtesy of the Fenton Family and Fenton Art Glass Company.